 South Carolina Firefighters Need Your Help

 Over the last several months, several fire service organizations from across the state have come together to for the South Carolina Firefighter Cancer Coalition.
-Together, they formed the Firefighter Cancer Health Care Benefit Plan that has recently been introduced on the SC Senate floor.
-Click Here to learn more about S 1071 Firefighter Cancer Health Care Benefit Plan, and the effect it will have on the future of the Firefighter Family here in South Carolina.
+Together, they formed the Firefighter Cancer Health Care Benefit Plan that has recently been introduced on both the House and the SC Senate floor - the same bill, running concurrently.
+Click Here to learn more about S.1071 and H.5139 Firefighter Cancer Health Care Benefit Plan, and the effect it will have on the future of the Firefighter Family here in South Carolina.